tlabedzki/.tlabedzki/README.md

 ### Hello! 👋

-My name is Tomasz Łabędzki & I'm Data Analyst with over 8 years of work with data and over 10 years experience in e-commerce industry.
+My name is Tomasz Łabędzki & I'm an experienced data analyst with extensive technical expertise in data processing and analysis, with over 8 years of experience working with data and 10 years of experience in e-commerce.

+I specialize in data analysis (Python, SQL, Power BI), creating data processing pipelines, and developing data-driven applications (Python).
+My projects include the development of advanced analytical tools that support strategic business decision-making and contribute to revenue growth and operational efficiency.

+I'm currently intensively expanding my knowledge in the field of Data Science, focusing on Machine Learning and the application of artificial intelligence models in business.
+I'm pursuing postgraduate studies in `Data Science - advanced data analysis`, which primarily emphasize machine learning using Python, mathematics, and statistics.

+For many years, I have been passionate about data analysis, and it is undoubtedly one of my greatest interests.
+In my free time, I create minimalist landscape photography during trips to some of the most beautiful places on our planet.